TimeformUS Race Analysis

 David Aragona is a Daily Racing Form handicapper and morning line oddsmaker for NYRA races.

 TimeformUS past performances, available from Daily Racing Form, offer a revolutionary set of tools for analyzing pace, speed figures, and form.
-Learn more about TimeformUS and get PPs.
+Get PPs.
+Have a question about a specific feature in TimeformUS?
+Ask DRF ai.

 PLAYS